A telescope can make a great present for a child. It can:

 You will almost certainly want an alt-azimuth mount for a child as it’s much simpler – you just point and look.

-When shopping, many people are tempted to buy reflector telescopes with equatorial mounts that look like this:
+When shopping, many people are tempted to buy reflector telescopes with equatorial mounts (like a Celestron PowerSeeker) because they seem to provide good value for money in terms of power (aperture).

 However, the reality is that these are very cumbersome and hard to operate and lead to a lot of people giving up.